 Provide snacks and beverages if your budget allows it.
 Make it so everyone has a good time.

 Escape rooms are all the rage right now.
 But did you know creating one at work for a team building activity is relatively easy?
 While it no doubt requires a little more organization on your part, I guarantee your team will have a lot of fun going through it.

 Pinterest is full of ideas.
 Find some that inspire you and create your own scenario.
 Bonus points if you base it on your workplace.

 6. Search and Find

-When we did it here, the whole team was on Zoom and we shared our screenshots in a Slack conversation.
-Let me tell you: the hour we spent doing this flew by, and many participants couldn't stop laughing!
+During one of our team building activities, the whole team was on Zoom and we shared our screenshots in a Slack conversation.
+Let me tell you: the hour we spent doing this flew by, and many participants couldn’t stop laughing!

 To Stretch Your Team’s Legs